nethesis/asterisk-collectd-plugin/README.rst

 MaxCallPerOp : queuefewop notification is triggered if there are more than MaxCallPerOp calls for each operator.
 Default: 2

-MaxCalls: queuemaxwait notification is triggered if there are more than MaxCalls waiting and holdtime is more than MaxHoldtime.
+MaxCalls: queuemaxwait notification is triggered if there are more than MaxCalls waiting and the first call waiting time is more than CallersMaxWait.
 Default 10

 MaxHoldtime: queueload notification is triggered if there are more than MaxCalls waiting and holdtime is more than MaxHoldtime.
 Also queueholdtime notification is triggered if holdtime is > than MaxHoldtime Default 120